-Why am I showing you a picture of my un-pedicured feet?
-Why did I pair that photo with one of hot coals that average about 1,200 degrees?
+Why am I showing you a picture of my un-pedicured feet and hot coals that average about 1,200 degrees Fahrenheit?

-It’s because I just walked on those hot coals and this is a picture of my feet afterward.
+Because I walked on those hot coals with my bare feet and this is a picture of my feet afterward.
 They are still intact.
 They were not injured.
-And although that moment changed me on the inside, my feet still looked the same.
+And although that moment changed me on the inside, my feet still looked the same on the outside.

-Just before Thanksgiving, I went to Tony Robbins’ conference in San Jose, CA. If you’re familiar with him, you’ve probably heard of his famous fire walk.
+Just before Thanksgiving (2016), I went to Tony Robbins’ conference in San Jose, CA. If you’re familiar with him, you’ve probably heard of his famous fire walk.
 It’s meant to teach you how to overcome your fears by challenging you to do the impossible.

 If you have been following me for a while, you already know I’ve walked, run and crawled through my fair share of fires.
 Right here on this blog I have told you about how I struggled with getting to know God, dealt with extreme self-hate as I tried to lose weight, how my marriage nearly ended in divorce and how I battled alcoholism all to become the woman of God you see today.